Why is it important to know how to regrow food from scraps?

 Celery, Bok Choy, Romaine Lettuce, and Cabbage

-After a week or so you can plant it into a pot or directly into the ground.
+After a week or so, you can plant it into a pot or the ground.
 Make sure the soil stays moist until the plant fully takes root.
 After several weeks, the plant will be ready to harvest.

-Ginger and turmeric can be regrown as long as the rhizomes have living “eyes” on them.
+Ginger and turmeric can be regrown if the rhizomes have living “eyes” on them.
 These eyes are the growth buds that will become new green shoots.